Back to Blog

 Ready to Apply For a Mortgage?

 Do you have questions about mortgages?
 Are you ready to apply for a mortgage to buy a home?
 If so, Sammamish Mortgage can help.
 We are a local mortgage company from Bellevue, Washington serving the entire state, as well as Oregon, Idaho, and Colorado.
-We offer many mortgage programs to buyers all over the Pacific Northwest.
+We have been offering many mortgage programs to buyers all over the Pacific Northwest since 1992.
 Contact us today with any questions you have about mortgages.